NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/board.md

 A BoardLocation is a class:
   - `new BoardLocation(int, int, Location)`

 **Interpretation**: Holds x, y for the two ints given, and a Location.
 This corresponds to the Location on the Tile at the x and y coordinates.
 Has getters for all fields of Constructor.
+(0, 0) is the top left of a board.

 ---